Popular Destinations

 2. Pre-paid in full at booking.
 Non-refundable, charged at the time of reservation.
 Removes the no-show risk.

 3. Quiet-stay agreement.
-Sign their no-noise / no-party / no-additional-guests addendum.
+Sign their no-noise, no-party, no-additional-guests addendum.
 Most chain hotels have one for this exact case.

 Step 5: the 18+ companion path

-The highest-success-rate path isn't really negotiation — it's putting an 18+ companion (parent, partner, sibling, friend) on the reservation as the primary guest.
-They show ID and put their card down at check-in; you're the second guest.
+The highest-success-rate path is not really negotiation.
+It is putting an 18+ companion (parent, partner, sibling, friend) on the reservation as the primary guest.
+They show ID and put their card down at check-in.
+You are the second guest.

 This works at virtually every 21+ chain hotel because the contract is between the hotel and the 21+ primary guest, not between the hotel and the 18-year-old.
 The hotel's policy is satisfied because the primary guest meets the minimum.